bilgino/angularforddd/README.md

 **» Keep the state in sync**<br/>

-Angular's change detection provides notification of any changes to state values by `getter` accessor methods, if the values are bound in the template.
+Angular's built-in change detection allows us to synchronize state transitions through `getter` accessor methods.
+Observables, Subjects or
-This way, we keep the state in sync.
-Observables, Subjects or BehaviorSubjects can help to simplify asynchronous data-handling.
-When sharing data that should always be in sync, reactive extensions are good solutions to this situation.
+BehaviorSubjects advocates to simplify asynchronous data processing.
+When sharing data between components that should always be in sync, reactive extensions are the best solutions to this challenge.

 # Component Tree Design